 GHANA POLICE SERVICE PROJECT

-The Government of Ghana has announced an ambitious objective to turn the Ghana Police Service into a world class force over the next decade.
-To help with this objective, and with the full approval of the Inspector General of the Ghana Police Service, the research team, led by Dr Donna Harris, is carrying out research on how to reduce corruption in the traffic police in Ghana.
+The Government of Ghana announced an ambitious objective to turn the Ghana Police Service into a world class force over the next decade.
+To help with this objective, and with the full approval of the Inspector General of the Ghana Police Service, the research team, led by Dr Donna Harris, carried out research on how to reduce corruption in the traffic police in Ghana.

 OUR AIMS